Edith Cavell Primary School

 The children listen to a culturally rich variety of recorded music.

-Edith Cavell Lower School recognises that physical education, experienced in a safe and supportive environment, is a unique and vital contributor to a pupil’s physical development, well-being and overall education.
+Edith Cavell Primary School recognises that physical education, experienced in a safe and supportive environment, is a unique and vital contributor to a pupil’s physical development, well-being and overall education.
 It can teach the pupils, through purposeful experiences, to understand and value the benefits of participation in physical activity whilst at school and throughout life.
 A broad and balanced physical education curriculum is intended to facilitate the development of the pupil’s body awareness, self-confidence and enjoyment of the activity.
 It is intended that pupils, irrespective of their innate ability, will enjoy success and achieve their full potential in P.E.
 The pupils are offered a wide range of extra-curricular sports activities as well as participation in numerous sporting events over the course of the school year.

 The school follows the Bedfordshire Agreed Syllabus for Religious Education.
 This seeks to develop knowledge and understanding of different faiths while valuing the children’s own beliefs.
 Drama, music, art, and role-play are all used as teaching tools for RE.
 There is Collective Worship each day.
 This may be whole school, Key Stage or class based.
 Visitors, drama and storytelling form the focus of many of our assemblies.
 Both Christian and non- Christian festivals are celebrated throughout the year.
 Parents may withdraw their child from RE and/or Collective Worship.
 If you are considering this, please discuss the matter with the Head teacher.